MicrosoftDocs/cpp-docs/docs/c-runtime-library/recommendations-for-choosing-between-functions-and-macros.md

 -   "Undefine" the macro definition with the `#undef` directive:

-    ```
+    ```C
     #include <ctype.h>
     #undef _toupper
     ```

 If you need to choose between a function and a macro implementation of a library routine, consider the following trade-offs:

 -   **Speed versus size** The main benefit of using macros is faster execution time.
 During preprocessing, a macro is expanded (replaced by its definition) inline each time it is used.
 A function definition occurs only once regardless of how many times it is called.
 Macros may increase code size but do not have the overhead associated with function calls.